YP28/RolesPermissions/README.md

 ## Database structure
-The database table configuration is also located in the model files (\RolesPermissions\Models\Role, \RolesPermissions\Models\Permission)
+The database table configuration is also located in the model files:
+./RolesPermissions/src/Models/Permission.php
+./RolesPermissions/src/Models/Role.php

 #### roles
 ```